candescent-dev/oidc-sso-toolkit/README.md

 npm install
 npm start
 ```
-> Note- If the above command triggers a security error.
+> Note - If the above command triggers a security error.
 Please Bypass the security using the command here: Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass.

 > **Validation of server health (Optional)**: *Validate the server health here - 'http://localhost:8000/api/health'.
 If the backend port is modified, then open
 http://localhost:{port}/api/health*

 ### 4. Open the Toolkit

-Navigate to `http://localhost:8000`(If not 8000 then http://localhost:{port}')  in your browser.
+Navigate to `http://localhost:8000`(If not 8000 then 'http://localhost:{port}')  in your browser.

 ---